 The 2021 Almira Township Master Plan Survey was open for response from July 12, 2021 to September 20, 2021.
-Notice of the survey's availability was done through notice in the Township Newsletter which was included in the summer tax bills.
+Notice of the survey availability was done through notice in the Township Newsletter which was included in the summer tax bills.
 Additional notice was done through a press release sent to local news organizations, social media, and word of mouth.
-66 responses provided an email address to recieve a copy of the drafted Master Plan for review.
+66 responses provided an email address to receive a copy of the drafted Master Plan for review.
 Full survey results can be found in Appendix X.

-181 responses were recieved, with nearly 75% being permanent residents, followed by seasonal/part-time residents, property owners, and Village of Lake Ann residents (8.9%, 7.2%, and 6.7%).
-Of the 180 who answered their age range, 37.8% fell into 20-44 years old, followed by 45-64 (32.8%) and 65-74 (25.6%).
+181 responses were received, with nearly 75% being permanent residents, followed by seasonal/part-time residents, property owners, and Village of Lake Ann residents (8.9%, 7.2%, and 6.7%).
+In regards to responding Township resident ages, 37.8% fell into 20-44 years old, followed by 45-64 (32.8%) and 65-74 (25.6%).
 5 responses came from over 75 years old, and 2 came from under 19 years old.